Northern Outfall Sewer

-The flows from the two low level sewers are raised by some 40 ft into the Northern Outfall Sewer at Abbey Mills Pumping Station to join the flows from the High and Middle Level sewers.
+The flows from the two low-level sewers are raised by some 40 ft into the Northern Outfall Sewer at Abbey Mills Pumping Station, to join the flows from the High and Middle Level sewers.

 The remaining sections of the NOS carry the sewage from Abbey Mills to the treatment plant at Beckton.
-The creation of the NOS was a massive undertaking, and involved the construction of both huge embankments and several bridges.
+The creation of the NOS was a massive undertaking, and involved the construction of huge embankments and several bridges.

-Today, the eastern end of the Northern Outfall Sewer, running some 4+1/2 mi from Wick Lane, Bow to Beckton has been landscaped to form a public footpath/cycleway called The Greenway with access points along its length.
+Today, the eastern end of the Northern Outfall Sewer, running some 4+1/2 mi from Wick Lane to Beckton, has been landscaped to form a public footpath/cycleway called The Greenway, with access points along its length.